These Were The Biggest Trends Of NYFW — Shop Them Now

 But not even one of the greatest early-2000s film throwbacks of all time could distract from the clothes themselves this season, which featured extra-long skirts that were dazzling enough to make a mermaid jealous, garments dripping in eye-catching tassels and strings, and polka dots aplenty.

-As the dust begins to settle on the New York catwalks and the style stars turn their attention toward London, we've channeled our lingering excitement over it all into a roundup of the top Spring 2023 trends you can add to your shopping cart right away.
+As the dust begins to settle on the New York catwalks and the style stars turn their attention toward London, we've channelled our lingering excitement over it all into a roundup of the top Spring trends you can add to your shopping cart right away in time for out warmer weather.